 TUBBS FIRE OCTOBER 2017, SANTA ROSA

 In the evening of October 8th a fire that started north of Calistoga (near Bennett Lane) came all the way into the Santa Rosa city limits within a few hours (normally a 30 minute drive) including into residential and industrial parts of the city.
 In terms of total destruction, this was the worst natural disaster Sonoma County has ever experienced with approximately 6,800 structures destroyed in Sonoma County alone (includes 5,100 homes) with a combined nearly 9,000 structures in total destroyed across the state in October 2017.

 “I am lost, but I know EXACTLY where I am” (standing among the ruins)

 The fire jumped the 101 freeway north of town in several places and destroyed significant parts of both neighborhoods and businesses around Cleveland and Piner Aves.
 A number of hotels were also destroyed including America’s Best Value Inn, Flamingo Inn and the Hilton Fountaingrove.
 Restaurants were destroyed including an Applebees, Arby’s, McDonalds and Cricklewood Restaurant, Mountain Mike’s Pizza, Puerto Vallarta Mexican Restaurant, Sweet T’s and Willi’s Wine Bar.
 Two shopping centers severely damaged or completely destroyed included the 114,000 square foot K-Mart and Fountaingrove Village.

 This fire also completely destroyed hundreds of homes in the Fountaingrove neighborhoods – cul-de-sac after cul-de-sac were obliterated.
-The Fountaingrove golf course country club building was in ruins (we spoke to both their golf pro and their primary employees in the immediate aftermath, and they vow to rebuild after using a tent to function as a temporary clubhouse).
+The Fountaingrove golf course country club building was in ruins.
 One of Santa Rosa’s iconic and most visible historical buildings was 100% destroyed, the Fountaingrove Red Barn (hopefully the city will rebuild this ASAP).
 Paradise Ridge Winery (also in Fountaingrove) was burned to the ground.